sveltely/sveltely.github.io/presentation.md

 Notes:

 You can keep your JavaScript, styles and markup relating to a component all in the same file.
-Styles a scoped to the component so you don't have to write crazy class names to target an element on the page.

 +++

 ### Component Features

-- ♻ Importing other components
+- ♻ Nested Components
 - 📁 Props
 - 🎯 Scoped styles

 [Greeting Machine example](https://svelte.dev/repl/ec0f9c51e72947ad8da988be01d9c05d?version=3.32.0)

+Notes: Usually when we were in React, if you want to pass data from parent component to child component then you need to declare properties with `props`

+But in Svelte nested components, you can indicate that a variable is allowed to be passed in by using the `export` keyword in front of the variable declaration

+Styles are scoped to the component, so you don't have to write crazy class names to target an element on the page.

 ---